 Here are some resources for Buddhist and Yoga practitioners, including talks, writings, syllabi for study, and material from my lineages to deepen your practice.
 (The page is a bit out of date, and I’ll update it with more recent material soon.)

 Talks from a large cohort of (mostly) Western Theravāda and Insight Meditation teachers are collected by a non-profit website called Dharma Seed, and stream for free.
-I also respect and recommend Gil Fronsdal’s talks on Insight Meditation Center’s site Audio Dharma, and for study of the original texts, Ven.
+I also recommend Gil Fronsdal’s talks on Insight Meditation Center’s site Audio Dharma, and for study of the original texts, Ven.
 Bhikkhu Bodhi’s lectures on suttas from the Pāli Canon.
 All three of these organizations/teachers are sustained by donations.
 Please consider donating to support their work.

 Buddhist study resources

 Here’s a syllabus for serious beginners to start reading the Pāli Canon, the earliest Buddhist texts that have been preserved, in the form used by the Theravāda (Way of the Elders) tradition of Śri Lanka, Burma, and Thailand.
 The discourses in this list are among the most central and important in the tradition, and are a great intro to the beauty and depth of the Canon.